Laamy/Bedrock-AC/README.md

 Basic AntiVM<br/>

+Integrity checks
-Integrity checks on vital mc functions used by several clients
+- Integrity checks on vital mc functions used by several clients
   - All nitr0 hooks
   - several flarial & order client hooks
   - common functions used by mc clients

-Seperate Integrity checks on windows functions used by BEAC<br/>
+- Seperate BASIC Integrity checks on windows functions used by BEAC
+- Anticheat integrity checks for the code section

 Anticheat memory validation using a seperate encrypted version of BEAC & checksums<br/>